-The Discovery Schools of Tulsa No. G-003, Dove Science Academy No. E-005 and Dove Science Elementary No. E-013 are all governed by the same Board of Education.
-In addition, these schools are all a part of the Sky Foundation, Inc. which was established in Stillwater, Oklahoma.
-The Discovery Schools of Tulsa No. G-003 made \$534,000 in lease payments to the Sky Foundation, Inc. during the fiscal year ended June 30, 2016.
+The Dove Schools of Tulsa No. G-003, Dove Science Academy No. E-005 and Dove Science Elementary No. E-013 are all governed by the same Board of Education.
+In addition, these schools are all a part of the Dove Public Charter School Foundation.
+The Dove Public Charter School Foundation is a non-profit corporation that was formed for the purpose of conducting one or more public charter schools under the Oklahoma Charter Schools Act, 70 O.S.
+Section 3-130 et seq.
+The Dove Schools of Tulsa No. G-003 made \$496,935 in lease payments to the Dove Public Charter School Foundation during the fiscal year ended June 30, 2017.